-We determined that the benchmark of 1% of total assets used for the Group was also appropriate for determining materiality for the Company.
+We determined that the same benchmark as the Group was appropriate for determining materiality for the Company.
 Subsidiary investment balances were removed from the gross assets total in this calculation as they are a non-operating asset that do not impact the core financial performance of the Company.
-Materiality for the Company was set at £23,750 and performance materiality at £11,750 based on our assessment of the control environment.
+Materiality for the Company was set at £30,000 and performance materiality at £15,000.

-We agreed to report to the audit committee any corrected or uncorrected identified misstatements exceeding £54,100 for the Group and £1,175 for the Parent.
+We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding £52,700 for the Group and £1,500 for the Company.